Ekaterina Makarova: 2012: Breakthrough

 Makarova started at the Sydney International where she qualified, faced Li Na in the first round and lost.
 Then at the Australian Open in the second round, she defeated 25th seed Kaia Kanepi.
 In the third round, she defeated seventh seed Vera Zvonareva.
 In the round of 16, she defeated 13-time Grand Slam champion Serena Williams to advance to her first Grand Slam quarterfinal of her career.
 There she faced fourth seed and former champion Maria Sharapova and was defeated by the eventual finalist.
 Makarova lost in the second round at Indian Wells to Caroline Wozniacki after defeating American Bethanie Mattek-Sands in the opening round.
 She did well at Miami by reaching the fourth round where she lost to Sharapova again.

-Makarova defeated 16th seed Maria Kirilenko at the Madrid Open in the second round before losing to Lucie Hradecká in the third round.
+Makarova defeated 16th seed Maria Kirilenko at the Madrid Open in the second round, before losing to Lucie Hradecká in the third.
 At Rome, she defeated Francesca Schiavone before losing to Venus Williams in the second round.
-At the French Open, she lost to Sloane Stephens in the first round.
+At the French Open, she lost her first match against Sloane Stephens.

 The following week, she reached the semifinals of the Birmingham Classic, losing to Melanie Oudin.
 She reached the quarterfinals at Eastbourne but lost to Angelique Kerber.
-At Wimbledon, she defeated Alberta Brianti in the first round.
-She lost to Kerber in the second round.
+At Wimbledon, she defeated Alberta Brianti in the first round, before she was beaten again by Kerber.

-Makarova reached the third round at the Cincinnati Open after recording victories over Nadia Petrova and Anna Tatishvili before losing to Samantha Stosur.
+Makarova reached the third round at the Cincinnati Open recording victories over Nadia Petrova and Anna Tatishvili, before losing to Samantha Stosur.
 At the US Open, Makarova lost to Serena Williams in the third round.
 She partnered with Brazilian Bruno Soares to win the mixed-doubles competition, defeating Květa Peschke and Marcin Matkowski in three sets in the final.
 It was her first Grand Slam title of any kind.
 After that, she reached the semifinals at Seoul where she lost to eventual champion Caroline Wozniacki.

 At the China Open, Makarova defeated Kirilenko again in the first round but lost to Polona Hercog next.
 In the doubles event, she teamed up with Elena Vesnina and won defeating Nuria Llagostera Vives and Sania Mirza in the final.
 She lost to Dominika Cibulková in the first round at the Kremlin Cup.